rawitat/gtypist_lessons/programming_quotes.typ

 *:SW_33
 I:[33] Larry McVoy
-S:Architect: SOmeone who knows the difference between that which could be done :and that which should be done.
+S:Architect: Someone who knows the difference between that which could be done :and that which should be done.

 *:SW_34